 - If you fulfil at least half of the measures foreseen for each of the categories listed then send it to the Permanent Secretariat, which will provide an evaluation and the logo “Alpine Convention Green Event” if successful.

-- Within one month after the event send a final report in English language to the Permanent Secretariat, describing the measures taken accompanied by pictures and a copy of promotion materials.
+- Within one month after the event send a final report in English to the Permanent Secretariat, describing the measures taken accompanied by pictures and a copy of promotion materials.